 10. Pleated Silk Lampshade

-Replacing a standard, flat lampshade with a pleated silk version is one of the easiest ways to elevate your bedroom's vertical folds of the fabric create a beautiful texture that adds depth to the light when the lamp is turned shades have a soft luster that feels incredibly high-end and traditional, fitting perfectly atop a ceramic or brass lamp small change introduces a tailored, architectural element to your lighting that feels much more intentional and decorative.
+Replacing a standard, flat lampshade with a pleated silk version is one of the easiest ways to elevate your bedroom's style.
+The vertical folds of the fabric create a beautiful texture that adds depth to the light when the lamp is turned on.
+Silk shades have a soft luster that feels incredibly high-end and traditional, fitting perfectly atop a ceramic or brass lamp base.
+This small change introduces a tailored, architectural element to your lighting that feels much more intentional and decorative.
 It’s these subtle layers of texture and material that define the richness of the grandmillennial aesthetic and make the space feel finished.

 11. Canopy Bed With Fabric Drapes